mars/event-driven-functions/README.md

 Observers (consumers) of the main data stream are implemented as plugins.

-Each plugin's **observe function** receives an [Rx.Observable](http://reactivex.io/rxjs/manual/overview.html#observable) pushing schema, records, and change messages.
-RxJS provides a large palette of [reactive operators](http://reactivex.io/rxjs/manual/overview.html#operators) to regulate, transform, and consume the stream.
+Each plugin's **observe function** receives two [Rx.Observables](http://reactivex.io/rxjs/manual/overview.html#observable) pushing schemas+records and change messages.
+RxJS provides a large palette of [reactive operators](http://reactivex.io/rxjs/manual/overview.html#operators) to transform and consume the stream.

 💡 *See [plugin-console-output](./lib/plugin-console-output.js) for a reference implementation.*